MacPass/MacPass/README.md

     git submodule init
     git submodule update

-After that you can build and run in XCode.
+After that you can build and run in Xcode.
 If you run into signing issues take a look at [Issue #92](https://github.com/mstarke/MacPass/issues/92)

 ##Known Major Issues